U.S. hedge fund buys Lloyds debt in NCC -Sky News

-U.S.-based Anchorage Capital Group has acquired about 80 million pounds of debt from Lloyds Banking Group (LLOY.L) for a controlling stake in New Century Care (NCC), one of Britain's biggest care home groups, Sky News reported on Monday.
+Feb 17 U.S.-based Anchorage Capital Group has acquired about 80 million pounds ($134 million) of debt from Lloyds Banking Group for a controlling stake in New Century Care (NCC), one of Britain's biggest care home groups, Sky News reported on Monday.

 Lloyds Banking Group and Anchorage Capital Group could not be reached for a comment outside of regular business hours.